dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 ![link components variations](../../assets/images/../../../assets/images/Writings/Grid/links.png)

-Here is a footer using these links – perfectly snapped to the grid and super simple to implement.
+Here is a footer using these links – perfectly snapped to the Grid and super simple to implement.

 ![footer made of the link components](../../assets/images/../../../assets/images/Writings/Grid/footer.png)